-OUTCOME ACTION PLAN 3 Actions Projected Date Actual/Adjusted Date(s) Reason for change/notes Components re-evaluate risks to sustain a clean audit opinion and reduce weaknesses in internal control and business processes.
-March, June, and August 2025 Components review the results of testing for the second and third quarters to continue to assess their progress as part of routine monitoring.
+OUTCOME ACTION PLAN Actions Projected Date Reason for change/notes Based on the DHS strategy and Component plans to resolve existing deficiencies, DHS is targeting to reduce the Financial Reporting area of material weakness in FY 2027.
+Components re-evaluate risks to sustain a clean audit opinion and reduce weaknesses in internal control and business processes.
+March, June, and August 2027 Components review the results of testing for the second and third quarters to continue to assess their progress as part of routine monitoring.
 Conduct quarterly risk assessments and incorporate results into Component risk management plans through recurring quarterly meetings.
-December 2024; April and July 2025 Risk assessment meetings track progress being made on areas needing most improvement, or areas that would significantly impact ability to reduce weaknesses in internal control and business processes.
+December 2025; April and July 2027 Risk assessment meetings track progress being made on areas needing most improvement, or areas that would significantly impact ability to reduce weaknesses in internal control and business processes.
 DHS CFO to engage with Component CFOs to review the status of addressing audit findings, risks, and mitigation strategies.
-December 2024 through August 2025 Monthly action conducted each year.
+December 2025 through August 2027 Monthly action conducted each year.
 Components re-evaluate risks to sustain a clean audit opinion and reduce weaknesses in internal control and business processes.
-March, June, and August 2024 Components review the results of testing for the second and third quarters to continue to assess their progress as part of routine monitoring.
+March, June, and August 2026 Components review the results of testing for the second and third quarters to continue to assess their progress as part of routine monitoring.
 Conduct quarterly risk assessments and incorporate results into Component risk management plans through recurring quarterly meetings.
-December 2023; April and July 2024 Risk assessment meetings track progress being made on areas needing most improvement, or areas that would significantly impact ability to reduce weaknesses in internal control and business processes.
+December 2025; April and July 2026 Risk assessment meetings track progress being made on areas needing most improvement, or areas that would significantly impact ability to reduce weaknesses in internal control and business processes.
 DHS CFO to engage with Component CFOs to review the status of addressing audit findings, risks, and mitigation strategies.
-December 2023 through August 2024 Monthly action conducted each year.
+December 2025 through August 2026 Monthly action conducted each year.
 Components re-evaluate risks to sustain a clean audit opinion and reduce weaknesses in internal control and business processes.
-March, June, and August 2023 Completed.
-Components review the results of testing for the second and third quarters to continue to assess their progress as part of routine monitoring.
+March, June, and August 2025 Components review the results of testing for the second and third quarters to continue to assess their progress as part of routine monitoring.
 Conduct quarterly risk assessments and incorporate results into Component risk management plans through recurring quarterly meetings.
-December 2022; April and July 2023 Completed.
-Risk assessment meetings track progress being made on areas needing most improvement, or areas that would significantly impact ability to reduce weaknesses in internal control and business processes.
+December 2024; April and July 2025 Risk assessment meetings track progress being made on areas needing most improvement, or areas that would significantly impact ability to reduce weaknesses in internal control and business processes.
 DHS CFO to engage with Component CFOs to review the status of addressing audit findings, risks, and mitigation strategies.
-December 2022 through August 2023 Completed.
-Monthly action conducted each year.
+December 2024 through August 2025 Monthly action conducted each year.
+Components re-evaluate risks to sustain a clean audit opinion and reduce weaknesses in internal control and business processes.
+March, June, and August 2024 Components review the results of testing for the second and third quarters to continue to assess their progress as part of routine monitoring.